Why You Should Start Drinking Rooibos Tea

 Thanks to a large amount of antioxidants, i.e. polyphenols in rooibos, drinking two or three cups of rooibos a day can stimulate the defenses and therefore help to combat this drop that sometimes occurs during the first weeks of pregnancy.

-In addition, rooibos also promotes blood circulation, thus helping to prevent the rejection of the embryo, as well as miscarriages.
 That is why some natural health professionals recommend starting to drink rooibos when you are thinking about having babies, thanks to these properties that prevent embryo rejection.

 Do Not Give Up Rooibos Tea During Pregnancy